- Reviewed: 13 May 2022, 16:18 NZST

 Crime

-Petty crime such as bag and mobile phone snatching, pickpocketing and mugging is common.
+Petty crime such as bag and mobile phone snatching, pickpocketing and mugging is common, especially in urban centers, tourist locations and on public transport.
+Thieves sometimes impersonate undercover police officers.
 We advise New Zealanders to be alert to their surroundings at all times and take steps to safeguard their personal belongings.
-Knife-related crime and drink and drug-spiking is prevalent across the United Kingdom.
+Vehicle theft and theft from parked vehicles are known to occur, particularly in tourist areas and roadside rest areas.
+Knife-related crime and drink and drug-spiking is prevalent across the United Kingdom and can lead to sexual assault.
 The Met Police has advice on personal safety.

 Only use licensed taxi or transport services.
 There have been reports of travellers being sexually assaulted and mugged in unlicensed taxis and minicabs.
 Transport for London maintains a website with additional information on how to travel safer within London.